the-turing-way/the-turing-way/project_management/turing-webpage.md

 Sharing these research outputs means understanding data management, library sciences, software development and continuous integration techniques: skills that are not widely taught or expected of academic researchers and data scientists.

-'The Turing Way' is a handbook to support students, their supervisors, funders and journal editors in ensuring that reproducible data science is 'too easy not to do'.
+The Turing Way is a handbook to support students, their supervisors, funders and journal editors in ensuring that reproducible data science is "too easy not to do".
 It will include training material on version control, analysis testing and open and transparent communication with future users, and build on Turing Institute case studies and workshops.

 ## Applications

-'The Turing Way' will support everybody involved in data science research: the developers of the code (research engineers, postdocs and doctoral students), their supervisors and the business team members who coordinate these projects.
+The Turing Way will support everybody involved in data science research: the developers of the code (research engineers, postdocs and doctoral students), their supervisors and the business team members who coordinate these projects.
 The format will be easy for the reader to dip in and out of, depending on their level of experience in the various topics.
 The project will help to answer questions that researchers don't always ask: "How do I ensure that my code's existing functionality doesn't change as I extend the codebase?", "How do I make my project easy for someone else to run?", and many more.